Chingsez/ML_AndrewNg/README.md

-# Projects from Andrew Ng's Machine Learning course
+# Machine Learning Projects
+This contains all the projects from Andrew Ng's Machine Learning course, the original assignments are all written in Matlab or Octave, and here offers the Python version.